Skip to main content

 The problem

-The nature of the vulnerabilities and the specific things we learned from the research are out of scope here, but it suffices to say that between those two data points, our own generalised dissatisfaction, and our decision to replace Terraform Cloud we felt that a total rework would be the most advantageous option.
+The nature of the vulnerabilities and the specific things we learned from the research are out of scope here.
+However, between those two data points, our own generalised dissatisfaction, and our decision to replace Terraform Cloud we felt that a total rework would be the best option.

 Technology choice